Why you snore, when to be concerned and how to stop

 Chioy and her fellow housemates could not ignore the nightly rumble.
 They bought their friend nasal strips, but those proved uncomfortable, though he agreed to wear them on pre-exam nights, when solid sleep was extra important.
 They switched their focus to dampening the racket rather than stopping it, and ultimately achieved some solace by soundproofing the snorer’s walls with cheap foam they found on eBay.

-Snoring can be particularly maddening for the people who live with and sleep near snorers, says Kent Smith, the founding director of Sleep Dallas and president of the American Sleep and Breathing Academy.
-Smith says he recently met with a patient who had scheduled an appointment to try to save his marriage.
+Johns Hopkins Medicine estimates that 45 percent of adults snore occasionally, while 25 percent snore regularly.
+It can be particularly maddening for the people who live with and sleep near snorers: Kent Smith, the founding director of Sleep Dallas and president of the American Sleep and Breathing Academy says he recently met with a patient who had scheduled an appointment to try to save his marriage.
 But snoring isn’t necessarily just a nuisance; it can also signal an underlying medical condition.
 Here’s what to know about why we snore, how dangerous it is and how to treat it.

 What causes snoring?